An efficient encoder-decoder architecture with top-down attention for speech separation: Experiment Configurations

 We evaluated TDANet and other existing methods on three datasets: LibriMix, WHAM!, LRS2-2Mix).
 The speaker identities of \texttt{training/validation} set and \texttt{test} set are non-intersecting, meaning unseen speaker data from the training phase were used during testing.

-\textbf{Libri2Mix} \cite{cosentino2020librimix}.
-In this dataset, the target speech in each mixture audio was randomly selected from a subset of LibriSpeech's train-100 \cite{panayotov2015librispeech} and mixed with uniformly sampled Loudness Units relative to Full Scale (LUFS) \cite{series2011algorithms} between -25 and -33 dB.
-To simulate real-world scenarios, random noise samples were added to the mixture audio with loudness uniformly sampled between -38 and -30 LUFS.
-Each mixture audio contains two different speakers and have a duration of 3 seconds.
+\textbf{Libri2Mix} \citep{cosentino2020librimix}.
+In this dataset, the target speech in each mixture audio was randomly selected from a subset of LibriSpeech's train-100 \citep{panayotov2015librispeech} and mixed with uniformly sampled Loudness Units relative to Full Scale (LUFS) \citep{series2011algorithms} between -25 and -33 dB.
+Each mixture audio contains two different speakers and have a duration of 3 seconds with 8 kHz sample rate.

-\textbf{WHAM!} \cite{Wichern2019}.
-This dataset acts as a noisy version of WSJ0-2Mix \cite{hershey2016deep}.
-In the WSJ0-2Mix dataset, the overlap between two speaker audios in the mixture is 100\%, which is too idealistic, and thus model trained on this dataset does not achieve generalization to speeches from a broader range of speakers \cite{cosentino2020librimix}.
+\textbf{WHAM!} \citep{Wichern2019}.
+This dataset acts as a noisy version of WSJ0-2Mix \citep{hershey2016deep}.
+In the WSJ0-2Mix dataset, the overlap between two speaker audios in the mixture is 100\%, which is too idealistic, and thus model trained on this dataset does not achieve generalization to speeches from a broader range of speakers \citep{cosentino2020librimix}.
 In the WHAM! dataset, speeches were mixed with noise recorded in scenes such as cafes, restaurants and bars.
 The signal-to-noise ratio of the noise was uniformly sampled between -6db and 3db, making it more challenging mixture audios than WSJ0-2Mix.
+Each mixture audio contains two different speakers and have a duration of 4 seconds with 8 kHz sample rate.

 \textbf{LRS2-2Mix}.
-The LRS2 dataset \cite{afouras2018deep} contains thousands of video clips acquired through BBC.
-LRS2 contains a large amount of noise and reverberation interference, which is more challenging and closer to the actual environment than the WSJ0 \cite{garofolo1993csr} and LibriSpeech \cite{panayotov2015librispeech} corpora.
+The LRS2 dataset \citep{afouras2018deep} contains thousands of video clips acquired through BBC.
+LRS2 contains a large amount of noise and reverberation interference, which is more challenging and closer to the actual environment than the WSJ0 \citep{garofolo1993csr} and LibriSpeech \citep{panayotov2015librispeech} corpora.
 We created a new speech separation dataset, LRS2-2Mix, using the LRS2 corpus, where the training set, validation set and test set contain 20000, 5000 and 3000 utterances, respectively.
-The two different speaker audios with 16 kHz sample rate were randomly selected from the LRS2 corpus and were mixed with signal-to-noise ratios sampled between -5 dB and 5 dB.
-The data were simulated using a script consistent with WSJ0-2Mix\footnote{http://www.merl.com/demos/deep-clustering/create-speaker-mixtures.zip}.
+The two different speaker audios from different scenes with 16 kHz sample rate were randomly selected from the LRS2 corpus and were mixed with signal-to-noise ratios sampled between -5 dB and 5 dB.
+The data were simulated using a script consistent with WSJ0-2Mix\footnote{\url{http://www.merl.com/demos/deep-clustering/create-speaker-mixtures.zip}}.
 The length of mixture audios is 2 seconds.
+It is publicly available\footnote{\url{https://drive.google.com/file/d/1dCWD5OIGcj43qTidmU18unoaqo_6QetW/view}}.

-\subsection{Model and training configurations}
+\subsection{Model and training Configurations}